Hosting and bandwidth provided by MacAce.net.

 However, Emaculation provides detailed instructions -- complete with screenshots -- that explains the process and includes extracting Mac OS ROM Update 1.0 with TomeViewer as well as installing and configuring the latest build of SheepShaver with Mac OS 9.0.4 (the last supported version of the OS).

 As first spotted by MacWindows, one helpful SheepShaver user went a step further and bundled recent SheepShaver binaries compatible with Mac OS X 10.4, 10.5 and 10.6 along with a "ROM file and a preconfigured Mac OS 9.0.1 installation" to make it possible to install SheepShaver with "drag and drop" ease.
-This convenient bundle (direct file download) is dubbed "Chubby Bunny," and is not connected with the SheepShaver development team.
+This convenient bundle (no longer online) is dubbed "Chubby Bunny," and is not connected with the SheepShaver development team.

 Although it certainly appears that the user behind Chubby Bunny is well meaning, it nevertheless always is prudent to be careful when downloading any "unofficial" files.
 Be sure to backup your computer before "fiddling" with any official or unofficial SheepShaver software (or before adding any new software to your Mac, for that matter).